meganz/mpenc_doc/source/crypto_gka.rst

 ===========================

-The initial key agreement follows the concept as outlined by the [CLIQUES]_ IKA.1 protocol.
+The initial key agreement follows the concept as outlined by the [00CLIQ]_ IKA.1 protocol.
 The protocol distinguishes between two
 phases: The "upflow" phase and the "downflow" phase.
 In the upflow, each participant generates their private key contribution, and computes it into the elements of the (growing) chain of intermediate